Get specialist advice on making a personal injury claim from solicitor, Zoe Diss.

 “In four of the cases, the reviewers found no practice that would have impacted on the outcome.”

 A recommendation in the report suggested a new approach should be implemented to deal with excessive bleeding in the 24 hours following childbirth.

-If you have experienced negligent medical care during the birth of your child, specifically something which has caused a birth injury to the mother, you may be able to claim birth injury compensation.
+If you have experienced negligent medical care during the birth of your child, specifically something which has caused a birth injury to the mother, or a birth injury to your baby, you may be able to claim compensation.
 Our lawyers have a wealth of experience in dealing with claims against NHS trusts, so contact us now for free initial advice and find out how we can help you.